hydro-jules/f2py-experiments/fib_array_datatype/README.md

 ValueError: failed to initialize intent(inout) array -- expected elsize=4 but got 8
 ```

 This time the mismatch in datatypes resulted in an error.
-Since the array `m` needs to be modified in place (because of the `intent(inout)` defined in Fortran), creating a copy of the array in order to cast from 64-bit to 32-bit real numbers would not honour the expected behaviour of the Fortran subroutine, this is why `f2py` terminated the execution with an error.
+Since the array `m` needs to be modified in place (because of the `intent(inout)` defined in Fortran), creating a copy of the array like for `intent(in)` in order to cast from 64-bit to 32-bit real numbers would not honour the expected behaviour of the Fortran subroutine, this is why `f2py` terminated the execution with an error.

 ### 5 - Mismatch in datatype for the array with `intent(in,out)`

 `f2py` offers the possibility to define special intentions for variables that are specific to `f2py`.
 As introduced in section 6 of the [first experiment](../fib_array_intent), `!f2py intent(in,out)` can be used to return the `intent(inout)` variable, that would otherwise only be given as an input in a Python script.

 This special `f2py` intent can be used to overcome the error encountered in section 4 (above).
-To do so, the Fortran source code presented in the foreword of this experiment needs to be modified to make use of the `intent(in,out)` for `m`:
+To do so, the Fortran source code presented in the foreword of this experiment needs to be modified to make use of the `intent(in,out)` for `M`:
 ```fortran
 ! file: fib.f90